July 21, 2013

 Peanuts Cookbook-my first cookbook

 While taking home economics in high school, I convinced the teacher to beg the lunch ladies to divulge a couple of recipes for my favorite lunchroom cafeteria desserts.
-I still have a copy (of a copy) of the recipe in mimeograph purple for Ames High’s original, oh- so soft and chewy, peanut butter bars.
+I still have a copy (of a copy) of the recipe in mimeograph purple for my High School’s original, oh- so soft and chewy, peanut butter bars.

 Copy of the original Peanut Butter Bar mimeographed recipe